Drakolis/drakolis.github.io/README.md

 I help visionary teams turn ambiguity into architecture.
 Whether it’s an undefined product, a chaotic system, or a team without direction, I step in where clarity is missing and build what’s needed — code, systems, or mindsets.

 I build what others can’t yet see.
 I specialize in translating vision into resilient systems, coaching high-performing teams, and stabilizing chaos at critical moments.
 Whether at seed-stage or scale-up, I show up as a systems architect, strategic translator, and builder of the previously unbuildable.
+(this paragraph feels very buzzwordy, I'd change some of the phrases to read more natural)

 I think in patterns, not tasks.
 I zoom out.
 I connect dots others miss.
 My focus is always the same: build something meaningful, elegant, and scalable.